So, you are thinking about growing plants from seeds - Welcome :) Please take time and read through this page Growing from seeds is a lot of fun!

 For growing carnivorous species, please refer to the International Carnivorous Plants Society – Here

-All orchids and other mycorrhizal species (Chimaphila, Pyrola…) require special conditions for germination as specified in the Shop.
+All orchids and other mycorrhizal species (Chimaphila, Conopholis…) require special conditions for germination.
 Do not expect to sow them regularly in pots and obtain plants!
+Read more: Single delights – Moneses uniflora

-I really recommend buying orchid seeds only to those with experience in growing such species.
+I really recommend buying orchid seeds only to those with experience in growing such species!

-Germination techniques: soaking and nicking the seeds HERE
+Soaking and nicking the seeds

 Updates for the hot water treatment

-Practical consideration for preparing and using GA3: Here
+Practical consideration for preparing and using GA3

-and more on how to easily prepare a GA3 solution: Here
+How to easily prepare a GA3 solution

 Growing Allium tricoccum from seeds